ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    resource, the "incremental-change-media-types" field has an entry for that resource-id, and the value is the supported media types of the incremental change separated by commas.
-For the implementation of this specification, this will be "application/ merge-patch+json", "application/json-patch+json", or "application/ merge-patch+json,application/json-patch+json".
-Future extensions may define other types of incremental changes.
+For the implementation of this specification, this MUST be "application/ merge-patch+json", "application/json-patch+json", or "application/ merge-patch+json,application/json-patch+json", unless defined by a future extension.

    When choosing the media types to encode incremental updates for a resource, the server MUST consider the limitations of the